Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 Quiet

-On the other hand, solar farms discharge at the very least a low murmur.
-This sound is made when the direct current secured by the PV panels is converted over to exchanging current to be obtained by the grid.
+On the other hand, solar farms discharge a low murmur, at the very least.
+This sound is made when the direct current secured by the PV panels is converted to exchanging current to be obtained by the grid.
 Indeed, it is so low that one can hear it if there is relative quietness outside the solar farm's borders.

 Sustainable